Mangopay/api-docs/page/28_testing-payments.md

 For testing mandates, you should use a specific value for the FirstName for the user owning the mandate
 * "Invalid" will result in a failed mandate due to incorrect bank account information – note that this only works for mandates with the Scheme "BACS"
 * "Successful" will result in an active mandate, however you must do a payment with this mandate for the status to be updated

+## Pay-out
+* For testing `PayOut` please create a valid`BankAccount`and create a Payout to  it
+* Please note that we block the `BankAccount` creation for blacklisted country.
+In order to test this workflow on sandbox, we have put three countries as blacklisted three countries: MO, MN, VC.
+To view the list of authorized country please click [here](https://mangopay.desk.com/customer/en/portal/articles/2299163-which-are-the-authorized-countries-where-you-can-process-payments-)